finos/perspective/docs/md/view.md

 ## Expressions

-The `expressions` attribute specifies _new_ columns in Perspective that are created using existing column values or arbitary scalar values defined within the expression.
+The `expressions` property specifies _new_ columns in Perspective that are created using existing column values or arbitary scalar values defined within the expression.
 In `<perspective-viewer>`, expressions are added using the "New Column" button in the side panel.